netgroup/rose/docs/README.md

 The work concerns the deployment of arbitrary overlay topologies over multiple testbeds and the Service Function Chaining using SRv6 (IPv6 Segment Routing): “TIE-SR: Testbeds IntErconnections with L2 overlays – SRv6 for SFC” (see slides: <https://goo.gl/utvxzF>).

-TODO: Add the links to these repo:

-- **softfire-rdcl3d** the webgui, it produces a json representation of the topology it also offers a web URL to receive the notification from openbaton
+- **softfire-rdcl3d** the webgui, it produces a json representation of the topology it also offers a web URL to receive the notification from openbaton (TODO: Add the links to this repo)
 - [Dreamer Topology Parser and Validator](https://github.com/netgroup/Dreamer-Topology-Parser) is a library to parse the json representation of the topology
 - [SRv6 Properties Generators](https://github.com/netgroup/srv6-properties-generators) is a library for the management of the addressing plan
 - [SoftFire TIESR Deployer](https://github.com/netgroup/softfire-tiesr-deployer) creates the configuration of virtual networks for testing the SRv6 technology over IAAS like testbeds